Boston Team Headshots — We Come to Your Office

 We hire 10–15 people a year — how do we keep headshots current?

 My New Hire Program is designed exactly for this.
-New hires visit my Sherborn studio on their own schedule at a discounted per-person rate.
+New hires book an individual headshot session at my Sherborn studio on their own schedule at a discounted per-person rate.
 They get the same professional result, and you get website-ready images within days — no need to coordinate a full team session every time someone joins.

 What if some team members are camera-shy?